 This can be used just once or multiple times in a row.
 Some players will even take it to the extreme and do it over 10 times in a row!

-Step 1 – Dribble the ball towards your opponent.
-This skill often requires the player to be running with the ball towards a player in front of them.
+Step 1 – Dribble the ball toward your opponent.
+This skill often requires the player to be running with the ball toward a player in front of them.
 It works best when done at speed.
-It can be effective when done in a stationary position but in this scenario, the next steps have to be done very quickly to work well and send the defender the wrong way.
+It can be effective when done in a stationary position, but in this scenario, the next steps have to be done very quickly to work well and send the defender the wrong way.

 Step 3 – Once you land on your foot, after the step over, immediately push back in the opposite direction.
 After convincing the defender you’re going one way, it’s time to move quickly in the opposite direction to get away into space.

 Step 4 – Kick the ball into the space the defender has left behind.
 As you move back in the other direction, kick the ball ahead of you to take the ball away from the defender and into the space you’ve created.

 4. Cruyff Turn